 Was this a terrifying project?
 YES.
 I’ve painted my kitchen cabinets in every house we’ve lived in…but in the other two houses, they weren’t in great shape to begin with.
 So, it never felt like a super high-stakes project.
 It had to look better than when I started.
 Here, we’re starting with brand new factory-finish cabinets.
 If I messed them up…it could be bad.

 I’ll admit, I put this project off until the last second.
 I was nervous.
+I almost decided to cancel the whole thing.
 But one day I finally decided enough was enough, and I painted our kitchen island black.
 Just like that.

 And I’m SO GLAD I DID IT.